 The Valuation Team engages third party valuation firms to provide independent assessments of fair value of certain of our investments.

-Standard & Poor's Securities Evaluation, Inc. ("SPSE"), a valuation specialist, generally provides estimates of fair value on our proprietary debt investments.
-The Valuation Team, in accordance with the Policy, generally assigns SPSE's estimates of fair value to our debt investments where we do not have the ability to effectuate a sale of the applicable portfolio company.
-The Valuation Team corroborates SPSE's estimates of fair value using one or more of the valuation techniques discussed below.
-The Valuation Team's estimate of value on a specific debt investment may significantly differ from SPSE's.
-When this occurs, the Valuation Committee and Board of Directors review whether the Valuation Team has followed the Policy and whether the Valuation Team's recommended fair value is reasonable in light of the Policy and other facts and circumstances and then votes to accept or reject the Valuation Team's recommended fair value.
+ICE, Data Pricing and Reference Data, LLC ("ICE") (formerly Standard and Poor's Securities Evaluations, Inc.), a valuation specialist, generally provides estimates of fair value on our proprietary debt investments.
+The Valuation Team generally assigns ICE's estimates of fair value to our debt investments where we do not have the ability to effectuate a sale of the applicable portfolio company.
+The Valuation Team corroborates ICE's estimates of fair value using one or more of the valuation techniques discussed below.
+The Valuation Team's estimate of value on a specific debt investment may significantly differ from ICE's.
+When this occurs, our Valuation Committee and Board of Directors review whether the Valuation Team's recommended fair value is reasonable in light of the Policy and other facts and circumstances and then votes to accept or reject the Valuation Team's recommended fair value.

-We may engage other independent valuation firms to provide earnings multiple ranges, as well as other information, and evaluate such information for incorporation into the total enterprise value of certain of our investments.
-Generally, at least once per year, we engage an independent valuation firm to value or review our valuation of our significant equity investments, which includes providing the information noted above.
-The Valuation Team evaluates such information for incorporation into our total enterprise value, including review of all inputs provided by the independent valuation firm.
+We may engage other independent valuation firms to provide earnings multiple ranges, as well as other information, and evaluate such information for incorporation into the total enterprise value ("TEV") of certain of our investments.
+Generally, at least once per year, we engage an independent valuation firm to value or review the valuation of our significant equity investments, which includes providing the information noted above.
+The Valuation Team evaluates such information for incorporation into our TEV, including review of all inputs provided by the independent valuation firm.
 The Valuation Team then makes a recommendation to our Valuation Committee and Board of Directors as to the fair value.
-Our Board of Directors reviews the recommended fair value, whether it is reasonable in light of the Policy, as well as other relevant facts and circumstances and then votes to accept or reject the Valuation Team's recommended fair value.
+Our Board of Directors reviews the recommended fair value, and whether it is reasonable in light of the Policy, and other relevant facts and circumstances and then votes to accept or reject the Valuation Team's recommended fair value.